buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 you're gone.

-This will involve writing a new :class:`BuildStep` (probably named "Framboozle") which inherits from :class:`ShellCommand`.
+This will involve writing a new :class:`BuildStep` (probably named "Framboozle") which inherits from :bb:step:`ShellCommand`.
 The :class:`BuildStep` class definition itself will look something like this::

     # START